 Insurance is required to compensate you for the value of your vehicle after a crash.
-However, they have no responsibility to pay the outstanding loan that exceeds the value of your car, except in very specific circumstances.
+However, they have no responsibility to pay the outstanding loan that exceeds the value of your car, except in particular circumstances.

-If you find yourself in this unfortunate situation, the Florida car accident lawyers with Lytal, Reiter, Smith, Ivey & Fronrath may be able to help.
-Give us a call at (561) 655-1990 or contact us online for a free case evaluation to learn more.
+If you find yourself in this unfortunate situation, the car accident lawyers with Lytal, Reiter, Smith, Ivey & Fronrath may be able to help.
+Call (561) 655-1990 or contact us online for a free case evaluation to learn more.

 When is a car “totaled?”